vivekanand1101/stanford-corenlp-python/README.md

    * Update to Stanford CoreNLP v1.3.5
    * Using jsonrpclib for stability and performance
    * Can edit the constants as argument such as Stanford Core NLP directory.
-   * Adjust parameters not to timeout
+   * Adjust parameters not to timeout in high load

 ## Requirements
    * jsonrpclib (https://github.com/joshmarshall/jsonrpclib)